Learning in Repeated Interactions on Networks: Proofs

-Suppose towards a contradiction that the equilibrium speed of learning $r$ is strictly higher than $M$, i.e. $r = M+2\varepsilon$ for some $\varepsilon>0$.
-Then it follows from Lemma \ref{prop1} that $|S^i_t| \geq (M+\varepsilon)t > Mt-\log(1-\delta)$ for all $t$ large enough almost surely.
+Suppose towards a contradiction that the equilibrium speed of learning $r$ is strictly higher than $M$, i.e. $r = M+\varepsilon$ for some $\varepsilon>0$.
+Then it follows from Lemma \ref{prop1} that for any $C>0$, $Q^{i,\fg,\ff}_t \geq (M+\varepsilon)t > Mt+C$ for all $t$ large enough and all $\ff \neq \fg$.
 Since there are finitely many agents, this will hold for all $i$, for all $t$ larger than some (random) $T$.
-Since the outside observer $x$ observes $H_{\infty}$ at time infinity, he knows when $T$ has occurred and that from $T$ onward, what all agents will do based on what he has observed.
-Thus $x$ learns nothing more from the agents' actions.
+Hence the outside observer $x$ learns nothing more from the agents' actions after time $T$.